alinex/node-monitor/README.md

 - `warn` - warning means high load or critical state
 - `fail` - not working correctly

+#### Static properties

+- `meta` - some meta data for this test type
+- `values` - meta information for the measurement values
+- `config` - the default configuration (with help text)

 #### Properties

 - `config` - configuration (given combined with defaults)
 - `result` - the results:
   - `date` - start date of last or current run
   - `status` - status of the last or current run
+  - `value` - map of measured values
-  - `data` - additional data from the last or current run
+  - `data` - complete data from the last or current run
   - `message` - error message of the last or current run